cloudogu/smeagol/README.md

 ### Environment
 > **Note**: If you intend to use your local ecosystem, which will also reside on `192.168.56.2` by default, you have to set an etcd key first.
-> This can be done in vagrant with the command `etcdctl set/config/_global/stage "development"` and restarting CAS in vagrant via `docker restart cas`.
+> This can be done in vagrant with the command `etcdctl set /config/_global/stage "development"` and restarting CAS in vagrant via `docker restart cas`.

 #### Setting up a development ecosystem via groovy
 Smeagol requires a proper configured Cloudogu EcoSystem in order to work properly.